Cover image: The 11th specimen of Archeopteryx in the Senckenberg Museum. Photo by JensKunstfreund, CC BY-SA 4.0, via Wikimedia Commons.

 - The software to view the documents from anywhere on the network.

-It’s remarkable to consider that the race to develop and establish all the necessary tooling was viewed as a gold rush, with early companies such as Netscape entering the NASDAQ at a valuation of 2.9 billion dollars while offering only a internet browser and a mail client that were free for personal use.
+Within a few short years, his idea was rapidly extrapolated into an infinite number of use cases, which particularly attracted commercial interests.
+It’s remarkable to consider that the race to develop and establish all the necessary tooling was viewed as a gold rush, with early companies such as Netscape entering the NASDAQ at a valuation of 2.9 billion dollars while offering only a browser and a mail client that were free for personal use.
 Over the following decade, a series of clumsy and delusional acquisitions made it clear that the drunken party of Netscape lacked a defensible technological advantage or a sustainable business model.
 Once Microsoft, Apple, and various open-source projects began offering free equivalent alternatives, Netscape could no longer compete effectively.
+The business was worthless.

 The “picks and shovels” of the dot-com gold rush were companies like Hewlett-Packard, Sun Microsystems and Cisco systems, which built industrial-grade computers and network switches for data centers and telecoms to serve the exploding demand for online data at a massive scale.